duncanbradley/thesis/conclusion.md

 # Discussion

 ~ 2500 words

+Briefly recap research questions and objectives Briefly recount the answers to those questions
+Discuss significance and implication of findings Discuss the contributions made
+Critical review of methodology

 Intro - this work is a defence of the thesis that… I suggest that…, demonstrate that

 Data representations exploit our sensory capabilities, and cognitive heuristics.